Updated

 You can use the RTL modifiers like so:

-However, when building things like an interactive, hoverable star rating using Tailwind CSS, the lack of a direction property can be a small inconvenience.
+However, when building things like an interactive, hoverable star rating using Tailwind CSS, you may want to use a direction property.

 Luckily, it's simple enough to add your own utility classes.
 Here are some helpful additional utility classes you can copy to your Tailwind project: